 PHST99 and all codes mapped to it will have proc.prop 05S15 and OR=2

 All other PHST codes will have 05S15 and OR=1 (Obs. interventions on spermatic and ovarian veins are thus not affected)

-#5 Updated by Anonymous almost 6 years ago
+#5 Updated by Anonymous about 6 years ago

 Comment 23.9.2013 Martti Virtanen